Angiokeratoma circumscriptumD23.L

 Progression/forecastThis section has been translated automatically.

-Initially mostly flat, well compressible, red-blue plaque; over the years proportional size growth; at the same time thickness growth with a verrucous surface.
-No regression tendency.
-Not infrequently, surface bleeding after banal injuries and thrombosis so that the colour can change from red-blue to homogeneous black (DD: malignant melanoma).
+Initially mostly flat, easily compressible, red-blue plaque; proportional growth in size over the years; simultaneous growth in thickness with a verrucous surface.
+No tendency to regress.
+Not infrequently surface bleeding after banal injuries, also thrombosis, so that the color can change from red-blue to homogeneous black (DD: malignant melanoma).

 LiteratureThis section has been translated automatically.